Alexis Ren Gets Flirty In Light Pink Bikini Top

 In the second photo, the model placed her hand by her ear as she was apparently placing the blossom in her hair.
 This angle revealed that she sported a couple of gold and silver rings on her hands.

-The last two images were similar, and were of Alexis facing the camera straight-on.
-She extended her hand in front of herself with the flower, and gave a couple of flirty looks.
-In the third part she smiled with her lips closed and in the last one she smiled with her teeth showing.
-Her locks looked a little disheveled and the foreground was out-of-focus both times, leaving the emphasis on her smiling face.
-In addition, her bikini top was easier to see in the latter images, and they featured a cinched accent in the center that brought attention to her cleavage.
+The last two images were similar and were of Alexis facing the camera straight-on.
+She extended her hand in front of herself with the flower and gave a couple of flirty looks.
+In the third, she smiled with her lips closed.
+In the last one, she smiled with her teeth showing.
+Her locks looked a little disheveled and the foreground was out of focus both times, leaving the emphasis on her smiling face.
+In addition, her bikini top was easier to see in the latter images, and it featured a cinched accent in the center that brought attention to her cleavage.

-The post has garnered over 289,700 likes since it went live ten hours ago, and the comments section was filled with numerous compliments for the sensation.
+The post has garnered over 289,700 likes since it went live 10 hours ago, and the comments section was filled with numerous compliments for the sensation.

 “You’re forever so endlessly beautiful @alexisren.
 Queen,” gushed a social media user.